 COMMITTEES

 Section 1.
 Committees of the Agency.
-The Board of Directors, in its discretion, may constitute and appoint committees to assist in the supervision, management and control of the affairs of the Agency with responsibilities and powers appropriate to the nature of the several committees and as provided by the Board of Directors.
-Each committee so constituted and appointed by the Board of Directors shall serve at the pleasure of the Board of Directors.
-Such committees shall not have, nor exercise the authority of, the Board of Directors in the management of the Agency.
-Any member of such committee may be removed by the Board of Directors whenever in its judgment the best interest of the Agency shall be served by such removal.
+The Board, in its discretion, may constitute and appoint committees to assist in the supervision, management and control of the affairs of the Agency with responsibilities and powers appropriate to the nature of the several committees and as provided by the Board.
+Each committee constituted and appointed by the Board shall serve at the pleasure of the Board.
+Such committees shall not have, nor exercise the authority of, the Board in the management of the Agency.
+Any member of such committee may be removed by the Board whenever in its judgment the best interest of the Agency shall be served by such removal.

+ARTICLE VI

+AMENDMENTS OF THE BYLAWS

+Section 1.
+Amendments of the Bylaws.
+The Bylaws of the Agency may be amended by majority vote of the Board of the Agency at a regular or special meeting.
+All amendments and addition to the Bylaws shall be submitted to the Board in writing.